bbenkle/YotoBookMaker/README.md

 YotoBookMaker is an independent, community-built tool.
 It is **not affiliated with, endorsed by, or supported by Yoto Limited**.
 Yoto, the Yoto logo, and Yoto Player are trademarks of Yoto Limited.

 Only upload audio content you own or have the legal right to use — such as DRM-free audiobook purchases or public domain recordings.
-Do not upload commercially licensed content without the rights holder's authorisation.
+Do not upload commercially licensed content without the rights holder's authorization.

 ---